JDBC System Modules

 JDBCDriverRuntimeMBean—Which represents a JDBC driver that the server loaded into memory.

-JDBCDataSourceRuntimeMBeans—Which represents a JDBC generic or AGL data source deployed on a server or cluster.
+JDBCDataSourceRuntimeMBeans—Which represents a JDBC Generic or Active GridLink data source deployed on a server or cluster.

 WebLogic JDBC run-time MBeans do not implement the optional Statistics Provider interfaces specified by JSR-77.